Portfolio Website

 Alex Thummalapalli.
 CS Student.

 Hi, I'm Alex!
 I'm majoring in computer science at the Georgia Institute of Technology.
-I enjoy building websites using React, Typescript, HTML, and CSS.
-I also specialize in UI and UX design.
+I specialize in frontend development with React/Typescript.
+I also have experience with full stack development and UI/UX design.

 Resume: /resume.pdf